spacecatpixel/lokidocs/docs/ServiceNodes/SNFullGuide.md

 Alright, good to go.
 Our server is now set up, up to date, and is not running as root.
 On to the fun part!

+---

 ### Step 3 - Loki Launcher

 #### 3.1 - Install NodeJS and Loki Launcher

 In order to use the Loki Launcher we first need to install NodeJS.

-Run the following command:
+Run the following command to download the package:

 ```
 curl -sL https://deb.nodesource.com/setup_10.x | sudo bash -
 ```

-Then run the command:
+Then run the following command to install nodejs:

 ```
 sudo apt-get install -y nodejs